High Bridge (New York City): High Bridge Water Tower

-The High Bridge Water Tower, in Highbridge Park between West 173rd and 174th streets, on top of the ridge on the Manhattan side of High Bridge, was built in 1866–1872 to help meet the ever-increasing demands on the city's water system.
-The 200 ft octagonal tower, which was authorized by the State Legislature in 1863, was designed by John B. Jervis, the engineer who supervised the building of the High Bridge Aqueduct.
-Water was pumped up 100 ft to a 7 acre reservoir next to the tower – now the site of a play center and public pool built in 1934–1936 – which then provided water to be lifted to the tower's 47,000 gal tank.
+The High Bridge Water Tower is in Highbridge Park between 173rd and 174th streets, at the bridge's Manhattan end.
+The 200 ft octagonal tower was designed by John B. Jervis and constructed from 1866 to 1872.
+Water was pumped up 100 ft to the Highbridge Reservoir next to the tower, which then provided water to be lifted to the tower's 47,000 gal tank.
 This "high service" improved the water system's gravity pressure, necessary because of the increased use of flush toilets.